Silvergriffon/SolastaPickPocket/README.md

 This mod retores Sleight Of Hand as a usable skill in Solasta: Crown of the Magister.
 The skill is no longer marked as "unused in Solasta", and most hostile humanoids can now be pick-pocketed, as well as some corporeal undead.

+Also adds a new feat called Pickpocket, which grants proficiency or expertise with Sleight Of Hand and advantage on Sleight Of Hand Dexterity checks.

 # How to Compile

 0. Install all required development pre-requisites: